-Sanitation is the most important step to fighting a blowfly infestation, as it eradicates the breeding sites.
+Sanitation is the most important step in fighting a blowfly infestation as it eradicates the breeding sites.
 Property owners should ensure that all garbage is emptied, and that receptacles are cleaned weekly to disrupt the developmental cycle.
-Fly and sticky traps are beneficial in fighting a blowfly infestation bydecreasing the adult fly activity, both indoors and out.
+Fly and sticky traps are beneficial in fighting a blowfly infestation by decreasing the adult fly activity, both indoors and out.

 Pollenia rudis (Fabricius)

-The female cluster flies mate in the spring, laying their eggs in soil crevices, which take three days to hatch.
-The cluster fly larvae burrow into the bodies of earthworms, where they continue the process of developing.
+Female cluster flies mate in the spring, laying their eggs in soil crevices, which take three days to hatch.
+The cluster fly larvae burrow into the bodies of earthworms where they continue the process of developing.
 There are generally four generations of cluster fly larvae per year.

 On warm days in winter and spring, they can become active and crawl sluggishly over walls and windows.
-When the weather warms, the cluster flies emerge in order to exit the structure.
+In warmer weather, the cluster flies emerge in order to exit the structure.

-Adult fruit flies are 1/8-inch long and are a dull, yellow-brown to dark brown colour.
+Adult fruit flies are 1/8 inch long and are a dull, yellow-brown to dark brown colour.
 Some species have distinctive red eyes.
-The larvae are small (1/10-to 1/5-inches long), characterized by an extended, stalk-like breathing tubes at the rear end of their bodies.
+The larvae are small (1/10 to 1/5 inches long), characterized by extended, stalk-like breathing tubes at the rear end of their bodies.